connorferster/handcalcs/README.md

 **That is it!**

-Once rendered, you can then export your notebook as a PDF, if you have a Latex environment installed on your system.
-If you are new to working with Latex and would like to install it on your system so you can use this functionality, please see the section Installing Tex, below.
+Once rendered, you can then export your notebook as a PDF, provided you have a Latex environment installed on your system.
+If you are new to working with Latex and would like to install it on your system so you can use this functionality, please see the section [Installing Tex](https://github.com/connorferster/handcalcs/wiki), in the wiki.

 ## Basic Usage 2: As a decorator on your functions (`@handcalc`)

-This is the same kind thing except instead of running your code in a Jupyter cell, you are running your code in a Python function, that you treat like a Jupyter cell.
-An example:
+This is the same kind thing except instead of running your code in a Jupyter cell, you are running your code in a Python function, which is treated like a Jupyter cell.

+For example, start by importing the `@handcalc` decorator:

 ```python
 from handcalcs import handcalc